Starting My Life At 30

 Hello, I’m Hannah Marie Brankley and I’m starting my life at 30.

-My diagnosis of Ulcerative Colitis, turned my world upside down and shook everything I knew I was.
+My diagnosis of Ulcerative Colitis turned my world upside down and shook everything I knew I was.
 Since symptoms started at 19, I had gradually developed into having the label of “the sick one”.
 Friends started inviting me out less and less.
 Milestones that I wanted to have reached by a certain age were passing quickly.
 By 25 I had succumbed to a state of depression and pain.
-I didn’t not think I would make my 30th Birthday.
+I didn’t think I would make my 30th Birthday.
 Another big milestone in my mind.

 In the constant cycle, being pushed from department to department.
 I honestly didn’t expect to be writing this post today.
 I needed something more.